Rosa 'Double Delight'

-Rosa 'Double Delight', (aka ANDeli), is a multiple award-winning, red blend hybrid tea rose cultivar bred in the United States by Swim & Ellis and introduced in 1977.
+Rosa 'Double Delight', (aka ANDeli), is a red blend hybrid tea rose cultivar bred in the United States by Swim & Ellis and introduced in 1977.
 Its parents were two hybrid tea cultivars, the red and yellow 'Granada' (Lindquist, 1963) and the ivory 'Garden Party' (Swim, 1959).

 Description

 The large, strongly fragrant red and white flowers have a high-centered bloom form and appear continuously throughout the season.
 They are double, have a diameter of more than 10 cm (4") and up to 30 petals.
 In the sun, their colour changes from white to carmine red, beginning at the edges.
 The flowers are very large and usually borne singly, on long, prickly stems.
 The flowers have a strong, sweet scent.
 The red color of 'Double Delight' is the product of ultraviolet light on natural pigments in the petals.
 If the plant is grown in a greenhouse, which blocks ultraviolet light, the petals will be white in color.

 'Double Delight' is a medium-tall bushy shrub with large, dark green leaves.
 It grows about 90 to 150 cm (3' to 5') high, and 60 cm wide.
 It is winter hardy up to −25 °C (USDA zone 5), but can be susceptible to mildew and black spot.
 The cultivar needs sunny, warm places, but can be grown in containers.
 'Double Delight' is used as garden rose and as cut flower.